CloudVE/galaxycloudrunner/docs/topics/overview.rst

    :linenos:
    :emphasize-lines: 8,10-16

 Note the emphasized lines.
-In this example, we route to the built-in rule, ``burst`` first, which determines whether or not the cloud bursting should occur.
+In this example, we route to the built-in rule ``burst`` first, which determines whether or not the cloud bursting should occur.
 It examines how many jobs in the ``from_destinations`` are in the given state (``queued`` in this case), and if they are above ``num_jobs``, routes to the ``galaxy_cloud_runner`` destination.
-If bursting should not occur, it routes the first destination in the ``from_destinations`` list.
+If bursting should not occur, it routes to the first destination in the ``from_destinations`` list.
 This provides a simple method to scale to Pulsar nodes only if a desired queue has a backlog of jobs.
 You may need to experiment with these values to find ones that work best for your requirements.

 Advanced bursting
 -----------------